openwallet-foundation/credo-ts/README.md

 # Logs

-If you don't want agency to be logging you just remove `DEBUG=aries-framework-javascript` from `yarn prod:start` command in `package.json`
+If you want the agency to show the logs, you can run the `prod:debug` command instead of `prod:debug`.